jimmytwilson/nba-prediction-app/README.md

 I made this as a Student at Code Chrysalis during polyglotal week (week where we learn a new language from scratch)

+You can check out the deloyed app on [Heroku](https://nba-prediction-app.herokuapp.com/)

 ---

 #### This is what you see when you open the page: